procyberian/sculptures/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Feel free to send an email for your questions to mertgor at masscollabs dot xyz

+# The extraordinary story of the sculptures

+* A horror story game based on a true story.